When Grace Troubles Us More Than It Amazes Us

 The grace of God reached Saul of Tarsus–a self-professed blasphemer, persecutor, and violent man–who made a career out of hunting down Christians and destroying them as the Egyptians and Assyrians had once done to the Jews–and who would later call himself “the chief of sinners,” Exhibit A for how far God in his grace is willing to reach.

-The grace of God reached Jeffrey Dahmer, a sociopath and serial killer, who professed faith in Christ on death row as he awaited his own execution.
+The grace of God reached Jeffrey Dahmer, a sociopath and serial killer, who professed faith in Christ while on death row.

 The grace of God reached Sufjan Stevens, the Brooklyn musician who wrote these lyrics about John Wayne Gacy, Jr., another serial killer who stored the corpses of his victims beneath the floorboards in his house: